ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Retirement has no minimum delay, so an idle generation closes immediately.
 A stuck request is the expensive case.
 It can delay the next schema check by the full drain timeout, 30 seconds by default, plus the polling delay, and uninterruptible work can postpone that check indefinitely.
 The gateway logs a warning when retirement runs past the drain timeout.
 Throughout, the active generation keeps serving.

-Concurrency limits apply per interpreter, so during an overlap total request and subgraph concurrency can reach twice the configured limits, and each generation carries its own operation cache.
+Each generation carries its own operation cache.
 When the drain timeout expires the gateway requests interruption.
 Work that refuses it holds the old generation and keeps refreshes paused, though the active generation still serves.

 Closing the owning scope stops admission and publication, cancels refresh work, and closes every owned scope.
 Active and retiring generations then drain together, without resetting the old generation's deadline, and closure waits for any uninterruptible work to finish.